4.95 from 210 votes

 • Egg yolks.
 Discarding the egg whites and just using the yolks also helps to reduce the water in our cookie dough.

 • Chocolate.
 Semisweet or 60% cacao chocolate baking bars are my preference in this recipe.
 You can use whatever type of chocolate you prefer though, such as semisweet, milk, or dark chocolate.
-Despite these being sourdough discard chocolate chip cookies, I recommend buying bars and chopping them yourself.
+Despite these being sourdough discard chocolate chip cookies, I recommend buying bars and chopping them yourself (like I do with my brown butter chocolate chip cookies).
 This allows the chocolate to distribute beautifully through the cookies and melt more than regular chocolate chips would.
 It just also adds to that gourmet feel!
 Yes, of course actual chips will work instead, but I do recommend you try them with chopped chocolate at least once.

 • Vanilla extract.
 This also adds depth of flavor to the cookies.
 If you have homemade vanilla, now is the time to whip it out.